korreman/ebpf-vc/README.md

     cargo run --release [file]

-See the shell scripts in `util` usage examples.
+See the shell scripts in `util` for usage examples.